Killing of Vandana Das

-On 10 May 2023, 22-year-old medical doctor Vandana Das was fatally stabbed while on hospital duty at the Kottarakkara Taluk Hospital in Kerala, India.
+On 10 May 2023, 22-year-old doctor Vandana Das was fatally stabbed while on hospital duty at the Kottarakkara Taluk Hospital in Kerala, India.
 The assailant was identified as a 42-year old school teacher from Pooyappally in Kollam.
-Das's killing sparked outrage among healthcare professionals in Kerala and they demanded stringent legal action against those committing violent acts against healthcare professionals.
-As of July 2025, the trial for the accused is ongoing.
+Vandana's killing sparked outrage among healthcare professionals in Kerala and they demanded stringent legal action against those committing violent acts against healthcare professionals.
+On March 21, 2026, the court sentenced G.Sandeep to life imprisonment along with a fine of ₹1 lakh, rejecting the prosecution's plea for death penalty.

 Killing

-Vandana Das was a 22-year-old medical doctor who had studied at the Azeezia Institute of Medical Science, Kollam.
+Vandana Das was a 22-year-old doctor who had studied at the Azeezia Institute of Medical Science in Kollam.
 She was working at the Kottarakkara Taluk Hospital as a part of her internship training.
 On 10 May 2023, a suspect was brought for medical examination by the police at around 4:30 am at the Kottarakkara Taluk hospital.

 The suspect named was a 42-year-old upper primary school teacher, who was found in Pooyappally with injuries on one of his legs.
 He was intoxicated and called 112, claiming he felt threatened by someone and was causing a disturbance in his neighborhood.
 The police apprehended him and took him to the hospital for a medical examination.
 Two people, including a close relative, accompanied him to the hospital.
 At the hospital, the suspect attacked a police officer and another person in the dressing room of the hospital.
 The remaining witnesses fled, except for Das, who was unable to run.
 The suspect stabbed Das with a pair of scissors multiple times.
 She sustained multiple injuries on her chest and neck, and was immediately taken to a hospital in Thiruvananthapuram, where she died.
 Her autopsy confirmed that she was fatally stabbed by a "surgical scissor" more than three times on her neck and back.
 Bystanders said that the suspect continued stabbing Vandana even after she fell to the ground.